pankajanand5678/Java_core_programming/README.md

     files will use ==>  git commit -m <logical_message>
 11. To check all the logs of current branch commits ==> git log
 12. If want to skip the staging area and directly commit the changes ==> git commit -a -m <logical_message>
+13. To discard all the changes in working directory after previous commit ==> git restore <file>
+14. To check the difference between Staged and Unstaged files ==> git diff
+15. To check the difference between Staged and Committed files ==> git diff --staged